Low Website Traffic?

-If you cannot write content (as it is an art form in itself), I would like to recommend a good friend of mine, Steph, over at stephlouis.com.
+If you cannot write content (as it is an art form in itself), I would recommend outsourcing this to someone who already has the skills.

 Once you’ve got an epic website built, the first thing you need to do is invite Google over for a look around (not literally).

 Google and other search engines can and will find your website without your help, however, if you want to speed up the process, then register for Googles Webmaster Tools and submit your sitemap.

 This is the best way to tell Google about your website and all the great content within.

 Google will also report any issues in here that it finds with your website, and advise you of how to fix it.